Fake reviews and subscription traps to be made illegal

 Christmas savings clubs will also come under the spotlight, and providers must ensure customers’ money is safe.
 This can be done through insurance schemes or trust accounts.

-Currently prepayment schemes like this are currently not protected under the Financial Services Compensation Scheme (opens in new tab), which means if a company goes bust, customers can lose their savings, as happened with the Farepak collapse back in 2006.
+Currently prepayment schemes like this are currently not protected under the Financial Services Compensation Scheme, which means if a company goes bust, customers can lose their savings, as happened with the Farepak collapse back in 2006.

 Additional reporting from the Press Association